onsi/gomega/index.md

 This makes your tests more expressive and reduces boilerplate.
 However, when an assertion in the helper fails the line numbers provided by Gomega are unhelpful.
 Instead of pointing you to the line in your test that failed, they point you the line in the helper.

-To get around this, Gomega provides versions of `Expect` and `Eventually` named `ExpectWithOffset` and `EventuallyWithOffset` that allow you to specify an *offset* in the callstack.
+To get around this, Gomega provides versions of `Expect`, `Eventually` and `Consistently` named `ExpectWithOffset`, `EventuallyWithOffset` and `ConsistentlyWithOffset` that allow you to specify an *offset* in the callstack.
 The offset is the first argument to these functions.

 With this, we can rewrite our helper as: